Understanding the Diversity of Disabled Students

 Boy looking away wearing headphones

-According to the U.S Census Bureau, about 1 out of 5 people fit the broad definition of disabled.
-And while accessibility and disability accommodations have recently become more prominent within discussions surrounding higher education, the diversity among the those within the disabled community continues to be under recognized.
+According to the U.S. Census Bureau, about 1 out of 5 people fit the broad definition of disabled.
+While accessibility and disability accommodations have recently become more prominent within discussions surrounding higher education, the diversity among those within the disabled community continues to be under-recognized.
 As Couser (2005) points out,

 Disability is a fundamental facet of human diversity, yet it lags behind race, gender, ethnicity, sexual orientation, and class in recognition inside and outside the academy.